Neal: A nice win and a huge loss for Team USA women’s hockey in Olympics opener

 The game was scoreless when Decker was injured.
 Knight acknowledged that the manner of the injury riled them up.

 Former Gopher Amanda Kessel carried the puck in from the left circle and stuffed a shot past Anni Keisala to open the scoring at the 10:37 mark.
-Then, 2 minutes, 22 seconds later, Petra Nieminen paid for her hooking penalty as she watched from the penalty box as Jincy Dunne fed Alex Carpenter for a goal to make it 2-0.
-It was a particularly bad goal to give up, as Carpenter needed a moment to tee up her shot but still beat Keisala to the near post.
+Then, 2:22 later, Petra Nieminen paid for her hooking penalty, watching from the penalty box as Jincy Dunne fed Alex Carpenter for a goal to make it 2-0.
+It was a particularly bad goal to give up, because Carpenter needed a moment to tee up her shot but still beat Keisala to the near post.

-Team captain Coyne Schofield scored twice during a dominant second period in which Team USA outshot Finland 17-2.
+Team captain Kendall Coyne Schofield scored twice during a dominant second period in which Team USA outshot Finland 19-2.

-"It wasn't because of the injury that we that we played better," Johnson said, "but I think there was some extra emotion that took place inside of everybody."
+"It wasn't because of the injury that we played better," Johnson said, "but I think there was some extra emotion that took place inside of everybody."

 After the game ended, Team USA lined up and each player hugged Decker as they came off the ice.